 The steps of edge welded metal bellows production are similar regardless of the manufacturer.
 The individual processes conducted within those steps are unique to the manufacturer’s design and in most cases, are proprietary.

 In general, the process follows these steps:

-- In the welding room, the most common types of bellows welding are Tungsten Inert Gas (TIG) or Plasma.
-A convolution is created by welding one male plate and one female plate together on the inside diameter (ID).
+- A bellows core is a series of convolutions which are created by welding one male diaphragm and one female diaphragm together on the inside diameter (ID).
 To create a bellows core, this process is repeated for multiple convolutions, and then those convolutions are welded together on the outer diameters (OD).
 At the point of OD welding, removable spacers and a welding arbor can be used to keep the core’s convolutions stable and uniformly spaced.
+In the welding room, the most common types of bellows welding are Tungsten Inert Gas (TIG) or Plasma.